antvis/G2/docs/introduction.md

 })();
 ```

 Facet composition node produces [small multiples](https://en.wikipedia.org/wiki/Small_multiple) to compare different subsets of the same data, such as [rect node](/composition-rect).
-In other words, facet composition node will both divide data and space domain for its children.
-For example, we can mount the scattarplot view to a rect node to visualize countries for each continent separately.
+In other words, the facet composition node will both divide data and space domain for its children.
+For example, we can mount the scatterplot view to a rect node to visualize countries for each continent separately.

 ```js
 (() => {